 - Butt-Monkey: Coruscant becomes something of an ugly duckling in the New Republic, with the Old Republic's fall at least partly being blamed on Coruscant.
 The capital gets rotated, and one of the things that really attracts outlying planets to the new government is that Coruscant is no longer the capital.

 - Canon Immigrant: The name "Coruscant" originated from The Thrawn Trilogy before it was decanonized into the Legends segment (the name stuck, however, due to being used in the Prequel Trilogy).
-It was still used as the former name of the Imperial capital, but the planet was described as having hills, isolated towers, greenery and mountain ranges instead of being the City Planet it is now.
+It was still used as the former name of the Imperial capital, but the planet was described as having hills, isolated towers, greenery and mountain ranges alongside the urban areas instead of being the City Planet it is now.

 - City Planet: The planet is a single Mega City, home to over one trillion sentient beings.
 Legends indicated that the planet did have a large body of water, which actually served as a planetary reservoir, though this has not been reestablished in the canon.